volodymyrhudyma/blog/content/blog/how-to-validate-an-email-in-javascript.md

 There are a few ways yo validate an email address in JavaScript:

 * Use a Regular Expression (*The preferred way*)
-* Using built-in HTML email validation
+* Using built-in HTML5 email validation
 * Using a third-party library

 Each of those ways have its own advantages and disadvantages, which we will talk about later.